dhirajmaji7/VLM/ReadMe.md

 # Vision–Language Models (VLM)

-Basic, containerized examples for training various vision and vision-language models:
+Reproducing various vision and vision-language models from scratch.
+Minimal working implementations to build an understanding of core concepts used in VLM :

 - CLIP training (contrastive image–text) — clip/trainer.ipynb